 December 1, 1928: Judy and her sisters, “The Gumm Sisters,” as part of The Meglin Kiddies group, performed at the Los Angeles General Hospital Children’s Ward, Los Angeles, California.

-December 1, 1938: The Wizard of Oz filming continued with scenes in the Witch’s Castle, specifically the chase around the courtyard and inside the turrets including the famous melting of the Wicked Witch of the West.
-Check out that huge set!
+December 1, 1938: Filming continued on The Wizard of Oz with scenes shot on the Witch’s Castle sets, specifically the chase around the courtyard and inside the turrets including the famous melting of the Wicked Witch of the West.
+Check out that huge set

 December 1, 1942: Judy had rehearsals for Girl Crazy.
 Time called: 10 a.m.; dismissed: 4:45 p.m.
 These rehearsals were most likely for the “I Got Rhythm” number.

-December 1, 1943: Judy had a music rehearsal of “The Trolley Song” for Meet Me In St. Louis.
-She had a 4 p.m. call, arriving at 4:30 p.m.; dismissed: 5:40 p.m.
+December 1, 1943: Music rehearsal of “The Trolley Song” for Meet Me In St. Louis.
+Judy had a 4 p.m. call, arriving at 4:30 p.m.; dismissed: 5:40 p.m.
 The title song of the film was also recorded on this day, the version that opens the film with Harry Davenport and Joan Carroll singing the bulk of it and Judy and the MGM chorus coming in at the end.
 Judy’s barely heard here (her duet of the song with Lucille Bremer was prerecorded on December 3rd), and she’s not listed on the Daily Music Report.
-This was the only day this version of the song was recorded so Judy and the chorus were probably added at the end and not documented (they were in the vicinity rehearsing “The Trolley Song” so it’s not a stretch that they could have been called over).
-The omission on the Daily Music Report is odd for MGM as they were meticulous note-takers but basic human errors did happen from time to time.
+This was the only day this version of the song was recorded so Judy and the chorus was probably added at the end and not documented (they were in the vicinity rehearsing “The Trolley Song” so it’s not a stretch that they could have been called over).
+This omission on the Daily Music Report is odd for MGM as they were meticulous note-takers but basic human errors did happen from time to time.

 Listen to the vocal & piano only track of “Meet Me In St. Louis, Louis” here: